Binpuki/StableA7Linux/README.md

 # StableA7Linux for iOS10.3.3

+For use in Sliver (Ubuntu) or Neppass.

+Original:

 I come here to release you my beta of the StableA7 port for Linux

 Is downgrade for iOS10.3.3 in A7 idevices